Bullying Prevention and Management

 - Victorian TAFE Teaching Staff Multi-Business Agreement (MBA) 2009.

-The Supervisor/Executive Dean/Head of School/Executive Director or Director, Director, Human Resources or other nominated Human Resources staff member are required to keep file notes of any complaint, witness report and actions under the Local or Formal Procedures.
+The Supervisor/Dean/Head of School/Executive Director or Director, Director, Human Resources or other nominated Human Resources staff member are required to keep file notes of any complaint, witness report and actions under the Local or Formal Procedures.
 Such files notes are to be marked strictly confidential and held securely.
 At the conclusion of the process, the confidential file will be held by Human Resources (where the matter concerns staff members).

 If the complaint is taken outside the University this record may be used to demonstrate what steps were taken to settle the complaint.